AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 ## Benefits for users

  The Data Dictionary helps users gain a better understanding of all the components that are available to them.
-System administrators are responsible for curating information about each component in the Data Dictionary and making it available to users.

-The Data Dictionary can provide the following details about each component:
+The Data Dictionary can provide the following details about each component: (System administrators are responsible for curating this information about each component in the Data Dictionary and making it available to users.)

 * The component's function and intended use